 Portfolio Kanban for Dealing with Mura on the Company Level

 For many leaders, dealing with unevenness on a team level is enough to get rid of Mura.

 However, establishing stable takts in your departments is not a guarantee that your company process will become steadier.
 Although the teams will work more efficiently, they may easily become bottlenecks to one another.

 For example, let’s say that your development team has X capacity and a steady workflow.
-Your QA team has Y capacity that is < X and and has no problem with Mura.
-The developers will push more work than the quality officers can process and although both teams are efficient on their own, your overall development process will remain uneven.
+Your QA team has Y capacity that is < X and has no problem with Mura.
+The developers will push more work than the quality officers can process, and although both teams are efficient on their own, your overall development process will remain uneven.

 This can be a serious challenge if you can’t connect the different levels of your company process together into a single picture.
-The answer lies in the Portfolio Kanban method, which is a lesser-known approach to Kanban developed especially for global implementation.
+The answer lies in the Portfolio Kanban method, a lesser-known approach to Kanban developed especially for global implementation.

 With its help, you can create multiple layers of Kanban boards connected to each other.
-As a result, when breaking down company-wide (or anything larger than team tasks to be precise) initiatives, you can have a clear look at the evenness of your process.
+As a result, when breaking down company-wide (or anything larger than team tasks, to be precise) initiatives, you can have a clear look at the evenness of your process.

 Mura is a major waste in Lean management that can seriously harm your company if left unattended.
 By maintaining a stable workflow you can achieve:

 Steadier pace of delivering finished goods to your customers.